Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Analysis strategy

-It is computed in finite intervals.
-The signal in this analysis is the number of prompt long-lived charged particles produced in beam-beam collisions.
-A particle is classified as a long-lived particle if its lifetime is greater than $30\ps$, and prompt if it is produced directly in the primary interaction or if none of its ancestor particles is long-lived~\cite{Acharya:2017a}.
-Long-lived charged particles are electrons, muons, pions, kaons and protons as well as \Sigmap, \Sigmam, \Xim and \Omegam baryons and their antiparticles.

 Tracks that traverse the entire tracking system are selected as candidates for prompt long-lived charged particles.
-Among these tracks, some are fakes.
-One type of fake tracks does not correspond to any real particle.
-Their contribution is reduced by imposing a requirement on the fake-track probability, provided by a neural-network-based algorithm~\cite{DeCian:2255039}, but the remaining contribution is still non-negligible.
-The second type of fake tracks occurs when two or more tracks are reconstructed for one real particle.
-Their contribution is suppressed below the level of $0.1\,\%$ in all kinematic intervals by the reconstruction software, and is negligible in this analysis.
+Among these tracks, some are fakes, which do not correspond to a real particle.
+Fake tracks mostly originate from random matches of unrelated track segments upstream and downstream of the magnet.
+Two kinds of fake tracks are distinguished, depending on whether the fake track forms in isolation or nearby a real track.
+The first kind is reduced by imposing a requirement on the fake-track probability, $P_\mathrm{fake}$, provided by a neural-network-based algorithm~\cite{DeCian:2255039}, but the remaining contribution is still non-negligible.
+The second kind is always accompanied by a nearby track and through that signature already detected.
+It is suppressed by the track-reconstruction software below the level of $0.1\,\%$ in all kinematic intervals and therefore negligible in this analysis.
 Non-prompt tracks passing the selection are another source of background.
-These tracks originate from interactions of particles with the detector material, interactions of the beams with residual gas or from decays of long-lived particles.
+These tracks originate from interactions of particles with the detector material or from decays of long-lived particles.
+Interactions of the beams with residual gas are another source of background.
+These background contributions are further discussed in Sect.~\ref{sec:background_contributions} as well as how much they contribute to the number of candidates.

 Consequently, the number of candidate tracks, $n_\mathrm{cand}$, is related to the number of signal particles, $n$, according to